totallymike/nntp/README.md

 ## Usage

 ### Connection
-Two different methods can be usde to connect to a usenet server:
+Two different methods can be used to connect to a usenet server:

 1. First, by supplying a URL and a port number as hash values:
     ```ruby